To introduce myself, I’m Hannah.

 I’m passionate about helping you to improve your emotional wellbeing.
 Taking the step to access therapy isn’t easy, particularly for those who have tried to get help before.
 Click on the buttons below to find out more about me and what I can offer you.

 I provide treatment for a wide range of symptoms.

-I specialise in working with people who have experienced symptoms for a long term and those who have had unsuccessful treatment previously.
+I specialise in working with people who have experienced symptoms long term and those who have had unsuccessful treatment previously.

 The following is a list of the most common disorders I work with: